- What's Tisch?

 Dr. Daviaud's research at Tisch MSRCNY is directed towards using cerebral organoids as a model of multiple sclerosis and as a new platform to study therapeutic approaches and analyze mechanisms involved in repair/regeneration of brain cells.

-Dr. Daviaud works with research assistant Eric Chen (BS from Cornell University '19).
+Dr. Daviaud works with research assistant Tara Edwards (BA from Vassar College).